 Editing a Waiting List Form

-Once the Waiting List Application form exists on your site (or Wait List / Waitlist Application — see above!) you can edit it by going to the Forms menu and hovering over the form name which will cause a list of editing options to appear below it.
+Once the Waiting List Application form exists on your site (or Wait List / Member Application — see above!) you can edit it by going to the Forms menu and hovering over the form name which will cause a list of editing options to appear below it.

-The Waiting List Application Member Splash uses is designed to capture the minimum of information required to create a new account: The applicant’s name, address, email address and phone number.
+The Waiting List or Member Application that Member Splash uses is designed to capture the minimum of information required to create a new account: The applicant’s name, address, email address and phone number.
 Club’s are welcome to capture / require as much additional info. as they choose but that information will only be captured in the form entry record, not the Member Splash account.

 For example, if your club requires that prospective members be sponsored by a current member in good standing you might choose to require the sponsor’s name.
 That information will be accessible in the form entries but it will not be added to the pool account that is created.